sleetplayground/web4go/README.md

 **what other uses?**
 this is also a demo project to show how web4 pages can be connected and previewed in a single app or interface.

+this app uses react routing and near api js.

 ----

 NEAR IPFS Public gateways :: [NEAR FS](https://github.com/vgrichina/nearfs) :: /ipfs/:cid or youraccount.near.page